Voljega/ExoDOSConverter/README.md

 For now the tool is in beta stage, it seems to work fine, but some games throw errors when beeing converted.
 This will be corrected when possible

-Fully supported distributions are Batocera, Recalbox, Retropie, Emuelec, Retrobat and OpenDingux.
+Fully supported distributions are Batocera, Recalbox, Retropie, Emuelec, Retrobat, MiSTeR and OpenDingux.

-MiSTer compatibility is beeing worked on at the moment and is already at a pretty advanced stage.
+MiSTer compatibility is still beeing worked on at the moment and is already at a pretty advanced stage.

 ### Linux/MacOS installation and execution :
 - eXoDOSConverter requires that python3 is installed (it's developed on 3.8)